Judy Dan: Biography

 was raised in Hong Kong.
 She worked for Cathay Pacific where she was talent spotted.
 In 1952, she won the Miss Hong Kong Pageant, then known as the Miss Hong Kong Beauty Contest, and was third runner-up at the Miss Universe 1952 contest.
 Her participation and finish in the Miss Universe competition brought her a contract with 20th Century Fox film studio.
 She changed her surname to "Dan" at some point.

 Other

 Dan studied drama at George Pepperdine College and appeared in three plays during her two-and-one-half years there.

 Personal life

-Dan married Tom Woo, an architect in West Los Angeles; the couple had three daughters.
+Dan married Tom Woo Fong on August 21, 1954, an architect in West Los Angeles.
+The couple had three daughters.
+Woo died on April 1, 2017.